IanAWatson/LillyMol/docs/Molecule_Tools/SAFE.md

 Discard likely salts.
 Generally desirable.

 ### -y
-By default, the tool will not re-use ring numbers, but it is almost certainly desirable to minimise the number of ring opening and closing numbers used.
+By default, the tool will not re-use ring numbers, but it is likely desirable to minimise the number of ring opening and closing numbers used.
 Use the `-y` option to enable re-use of ring numbers.
 This represents a small run-time penalty, while possibly making the resulting strings more useful.